 Distributed availability groups

-Distributed availability groups are a new feature introduced in SQL Server 2016, as a variation of the existing Always On availability groups feature.
+Distributed availability groups are available in SQL Server 2016 and later.
 This article clarifies some aspects of distributed availability groups and complements the existing SQL Server documentation.

 To configure a distributed availability group, see Configure distributed availability groups.

 Understand distributed availability groups

 A distributed availability group is a special type of availability group that spans two separate availability groups.
 The availability groups that participate in a distributed availability group do not need to be in the same location.
 They can be physical, virtual, on-premises, in the public cloud, or anywhere that supports an availability group deployment.
 This includes cross-domain and even cross-platform - such as between an availability group hosted on Linux and one hosted on Windows.
 As long as two availability groups can communicate, you can configure a distributed availability group with them.

 A traditional availability group has resources configured in a WSFC cluster.
 A distributed availability group does not configure anything in the WSFC cluster.
 Everything about it is maintained within SQL Server.
 To learn how to view information for a distributed availability group, see Viewing distributed availability group information.